lordachoo/ai-research-agent/memory-bank/progress.md

 7.  **Unit & Integration Tests**: Develop a suite of tests to ensure reliability and prevent regressions.

 ## Current Status
+-   Knowledge Base UI has been enhanced with comprehensive metadata display in a collapsible format.
+-   URL recursion has been improved by removing domain restrictions and link limits, allowing for more thorough web content exploration.
+-   Enhanced content extraction using advanced BeautifulSoup parsing has been implemented as an alternative to basic extraction.
--   The core functionality for scheduled "prompt-on-URL" tasks with intelligent knowledge base integration (deduplication and updates) is largely complete and in the process of final testing.
+-   The core functionality for scheduled "prompt-on-URL" tasks with intelligent knowledge base integration (deduplication and updates) is complete and in the process of final testing.
--   The foundational "Memory Bank" documentation structure is being created.
+-   The foundational "Memory Bank" documentation structure has been created and is being maintained.
 -   The project is stable enough for focused testing of the knowledge base features.

 ## Known Issues & Observations